-Thank you for purchasing a Braillo Braille embosser and placing your trust in our company and products.
+Thank you for purchasing a Braillo braille printer and placing your trust in our company and products.

-I know that the purchase of a production Braille embosser is a big one, and we are proud that you have chosen us.
-You have joined a close community that includes the largest and most important Braille production centers in the world.
+I know that the purchase of a production braille printer is a big one, and we are proud that you have chosen us.
+You have joined a close community that includes the largest and most important braille production centers in the world.

-Since 1980, Braillo has manufactured the finest Braille embossers available, many of which are still being used today.
+Since 1980, Braillo has manufactured the finest braille printers available, many of which are still being used today.
 We provide a comprehensive warranty up to 4 years, which is unmatched in this industry.
-For further peace of mind, your Braillo is upgradeable, meaning that as technology changes, your embosser will have the ability to change with it.
-Our goal is to manufacture a Braille embosser that when properly maintained by following the instructions in this manual, will not only last decades, but will also produce Braille that is recognized as the highest quality available.
+For further peace of mind, your Braillo is upgradeable, meaning that as technology changes, your printer will have the ability to change with it.
+Our goal is to manufacture a braille printer that when properly maintained by following the instructions in this manual, will not only last decades, but will also produce braille that is recognized as the highest quality available.

 We rely on a close cooperation with our customers and we encourage your suggestions for improvements.
-Please take a moment to register your embosser so we can provide a lifetime of technical support, updates and special prices.
+Please take a moment to register your printer so we can provide a lifetime of technical support, updates and special prices.